 The Television Academy's long profile of Michaels makes clear that his career did not begin with a lightning bolt from NBC.
 He came up through Canadian comedy and political satire, worked with Hart Pomerantz, and learned television in an era when variety comedy still carried the manners of an older show-business culture.
 He knew that world well enough to reject its limits.

 That background helps explain Saturday Night Live.
 The show was not a random youth experiment.
 It was an argument about format.
 Michaels wanted live television that felt faster, meaner, more contemporary, and less respectful of established taste.
-He also understood that television comedy needed a recurring ensemble, not just guest stars and polished hosts.
+He also understood that television comedy needed a recurring ensemble rather than a parade of guest stars and polished hosts.

 That idea now looks obvious because SNL has been around for so long.
 In 1975 it was a wager: that a live late-night show built around young comics, political satire, sketches, musical guests, and a tone of cultivated disorder could become a national habit.